Submarine Cable Networks

 Fiber monitoring of links is an essential ongoing function.
 ONMSi can be used to detect fiber degradation and a wide array of fiber monitoring techniques may be utilized to meet the unique challenges associated with a fault.
 For example, to detect fluctuations in strain, temperature and other parameters inherent to submarine cables, fiber optic sensing tools play a critical role.
 In addition, service performance monitoring is key to pro-actively identifying data issues (such as latency, throughput, jitter, and frame loss/bit error rate) and is usually required in order to prove SLA compliance for customers.

 Submarine Network Architecture

 The overall architecture of a submarine cable system is probably best defined by the individual elements it is composed of from end to end.
 Each of these components plays an essential role in maintaining the integrity of data through thousands of miles of unpredictable ocean.

-Submarine Cable Networks Testing – What to Measure and Certify
+Submarine Cable Network Testing – What to Measure and Certify

-The complexity of a submarine cable network makes it extremely important to test and certify all segments of the wet plant, dry plant, and landing station including the interfaces between these elements.
-For the wet plant, OTDR testing is vital to measure attenuation across the entire length of the submarine cable.
+The complexity of these networks makes it extremely important to test and certify all segments of the wet plant, dry plant, and landing station including the interfaces between these elements.
+For the wet plant, OTDR testing is vital to measure attenuation across the entire length of the cable.

 For repeated systems, this includes measurement through the in-line amplifiers.
 For non-repeated systems, long-range OTDR may be required.
 Other testing required to certify the wet plant includes chromatic dispersion (CD) and polarization mode dispersion (PMD).